TrashPandaCode/reports/ia-final/contributions/markus.typ

   At that point I already started with the game development part so it was always easy to have something to do and not have to search for tasks.
 This was especially due to the fact that we used Github issues to track our tasks and their importantness.
 This made it easier to prioritize tasks and to see what needs to be done next and who is currently assigned to which task.
 I started using that tool more frequently to give updates on my current state and report bugs I found or features I wanted to implement.

-  When having meetings with Mr. Grünvogel about the project progress we also discussed our time tracking methods and came to the conclusion that actual more precise time tracking by using a google sheet for example could help us a lot in order to keep track of how much time we spent in general and on which tasks.
+  When having meetings with Mr. Grünvogel about the project progress we also discussed our time tracking methods because of concerns named by Leo Kling and Jonathan Kron.
+We came to the conclusion that actual more precise time tracking by using a google sheet for example could help us a lot in order to keep track of how much time we spent in general and on which tasks.
   This was especially helpful for me to have actual numbers on the time spent.
   It might sound silly but it also kind of motivated me to spend more time on the project so I can type in more hours into the sheet, also because I had the comparison to the other team members.

-  Especially at the end of May I tried to work more hours than the normal workload per week in order to pre-work for my missing time during the summer school I was going to attend.
+  At the end of May I tried to work more hours than the normal workload per week in order to pre-work for my missing time during the summer school I was going to attend.
 Which was difficult considering I was still behind time schedule.
 I was working way more in comparison to the weeks before, to try being as fair as possible as I would be missing for 3 weeks and the team would have to work without me during that time.

   Unfortunately I also had to move out of my apartment at the middle of June, which consumed a lot of time, more than I wanted to spend on it.
 Therefore this caused a deficit in my time effort for the project during the week right before the summer school.

   I was not part of the final presentation which was prepared and held right in the middle of the summer school program.
 I wanted to be part of the presentation as a part of the team but sadly wasn't able to attend it.

   When coming back at the 10th of July I first had to move into my new apartment which also consumed a lot of time, leading to a deficit in my time effort for the project during that week.
-But after this was finished I spent as much time as possible so we would hopefully be able to finish the project in time and also to provide some of the working hours I had to make up for.
+But after this was finished I spent as much time as possible so we would be able to finish the project in time and also to try providing the working hours I had to make up for.

   I was not deeply involved in the documentation part yet as descibed in the @markus_documentation section.
   So I wanted to make sure that I can contribute a significant amount of time within the last two weeks of July in order to be involved in the documentation part as well as the whole project was meant to be done by the end of July.